 How can I move from such a dynamic soul-winning church that I am in now into such a seemingly dead church seemingly full of untransformed people?

 On the other hand, Evangelicalism is largely devoid of physicality.
-It is a religion almost exclusively characterized by intellectual committment.
-Therefore, if you dont have that committment, theres nothing else there, so you leave.
-This is good in the sense that it focuses on the primary importance of belief and conversion of heart, and because its more difficult to fool yourself into thinking youre a good Christian when youre not, but Evangelicals really are missing something by not having a rich physical tradition with which to express their faith.
+It is a religion almost exclusively characterized by intellectual commitment.
+Therefore, if you don't have that commitment, there's nothing else there, so you leave.
+This is good in the sense that it focuses on the primary importance of belief and conversion of heart, and because it's more difficult to fool yourself into thinking you're a "good Christian" when you're not, but Evangelicals really are missing something by not having a rich physical tradition with which to express their faith.
 When you combine real interior faith with meaningful exterior expression, the result is incredible, believe me.
 And the best Catholics, like the best Evangelicals, know that a personal relationship with Jesus is the goal of the Christian life.
 We just have a whole lot of ways to express and experience that relationship.